yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_functions_cheat_sheet.rst

 -  **Non-blocking functions**: This is `pickit\_look\_for\_object() <#pickit_look_for_object>`__ and
    `pickit\_next\_object() <#pickit_next_object>`__.
 These functions
-   only send a command to Pick-it and immediately return.
+   only send a command to Pickit and immediately return.
 Waiting for a response has to happen in another line/function.
 The motivation for that is that the
    `pickit\_look\_for\_object() <#pickit_look_for_object>`__ function